tracy-o/learning-day/docs/load-test-results/frequent-small-message.md

 ## Hypothesis

-- The performance implication of sending varying numbe of 2_000 byte messages (GenServer cast) from Belfrage to Monitor app is negligible.
+- The performance implication of sending varying numbers of 2_000 byte messages (GenServer cast) from Belfrage to Monitor app is negligible.
 This is comparing the `RESFRAME-3629` branch, to `master`.

 NOTE: 2_000 was picked because an empty %Belfrage.Struct{} is 1_300 bytes in length when stringified.